A food essay about Campione Roman Restaurant Livingston, Montana by James Bonner

 On the corner of Callender and Main Streets and tucked back in the hollow of the surrounding windows, that both capture and curb the natural light inside; where the autumn leaves collect and whirl in the wind, and the unnatural whine of the occasional candy wrapper scratching at the rock forecourt and metal post is amplified by the buildings incurved façade, is the inclusive Livingston, Montana restaurant, Campione Roman Kitchen.

-It was the clap of the fallen leaves caught under the façade against the sky-blue painted brick that lifted my attention.
+The clap of the fallen leaves caught under the façade against the sky-blue painted brick caught my attention.
 I shuffled around the front looking for a flaunted menu, and, curious about the empty, dimly lit restaurant, I pressed my face close to the glass, my hands cupped and shaped over my brow to offset the light of the early afternoon.
-Inside, in the open concept kitchen, I could see a handful of prep cooks prepping for the night, there were chairs atop beautiful hand-carved carpentered wood tables, and a man with short, salt and peppered curly hair waving at me.
+Inside, in the open concept kitchen, I could see a handful of prep cooks prepping for the night, there were chairs atop beautiful hand-carved carpentered wood tables, and a man with short, salt, and peppered curly hair waving at me.
 I stepped back as he unlocked and opened the door, “Hi!
 I’m Jeff.”
 “Hello, Jeff, I’m…James.
 I wanted to get a feel for your restaurant.”
-“Well, we are booked tonight, James; however, we do have open bar seating.
+“Well we are booked tonight, James; however, we have open bar seating.
 We only have six barstools, and they’ll fill up fast.
 We open at five, I recommend you get here about fifteen minutes early.”

-At ten minutes to five, I was standing in line, a row of people in their light jackets and beanies, rubbing their hands together, and shaking each leg every few minutes to get the blood moving.
+At ten minutes to five, standing in line, there was a row of people in their light jackets and beanies, rubbing their hands together, and shaking each leg every few minutes to get the blood moving.
 Most of these people have been standing outside Campione for the last half-hour, without a reservation, hoping to sit at the bar.
-There were six people ahead of me, and I was number seven; the hostess unlocked the restaurant door, and started inquiring about reservations, but all of us were hoping to beat the odds.
+There were six people ahead of me, and I was number seven; the hostess unlocked the restaurant door and started inquiring about reservations, but we were hoping to beat the odds.
 My name was put on a list, I was the last of the first walk-ins, and Campione was already full.
-I wandered the downtown streets of Livingston, Montana, trying to work out the subtle allure of the sleepy town in the early months of Fall, and biting my time.
+I wandered the downtown streets of Livingston, Montana, trying to work out the subtle allure of the sleepy town in the early months of Fall, and biding my time.

 I sat on the furthest stool to the rear of the restaurant.
-The sounds of the open concept kitchen seemed almost organic.
+The sounds of the open-concept kitchen seemed almost organic.
 Pots and pans resounding irregularly like chimes in the wind, the fire searing and roaring searching for the perfect touch of heat, the muffled whispers and yells of the voices in the kitchen in a language that is familiar but not quite fluent.
-And then rose the tête-à-tête of the floor, the volume of voices growing to compete with the flocks at the larger tables, and the balanced tone of voices struggling to contest comprised, harmonically with the elevating dialect in of the kitchen.
-As they came around to share the evenings specials, I was enveloped already by the orchestra of cuisine, the sounds of the menu, of food, of eats, and a little tipsy from a delicious red wine.
+And then rose the tête-à-tête of the floor, the volume of voices growing to compete with the flocks at the larger tables, and the balanced tone of voices struggling to contest comprised, harmonically with the elevating dialect in the kitchen.
+As they came around to share the evening's specials, I had already been enveloped by an orchestra of cuisine, the sounds of the menu, food eats, and a little tipsy from a delicious red wine.

-I ordered the Lamb Ragu, a safe choice, and probably a safer choice than I’m used to making in a restaurant like Campione.
-Campione is listed as traditional Roman Italian, and their food is very traditional, if traditional Italian ingredients came local from the farms and mountains of Montana; the lamb from a few miles away, the produce grown closer even than that.
+I ordered the Lamb Ragu, a safe choice and probably more so than I’m used to making in a restaurant like Campione.
+Campione is listed as traditional Roman Italian, and their food is very traditional, if traditional Italian ingredients came local from the farms and mountains of Montana; the lamb from a few miles away, the produce grew closer even than that.
 The ingredients at Campione are fresh, but they are fresh by standards greater than what might be considered legally, “fresh.”
-The Lamb Ragu was unbelievable, the linguine cooked to perfection, the lamb melting in my mouth at the caress of the tongue, afterward I felt embarrassed, because all I wanted was to hold my plate out over the counter, “More please; please, sir, I…I want some more.”
+The Lamb Ragu was unbelievable, the linguine cooked to perfection, the lamb melting in my mouth at the caress of the tongue, afterward, I felt embarrassed because all I wanted was to hold my plate out over the counter, “More please; please, sir, I…I want some more.”

-Still, Campione Roman Kitchen is really f$&king good, and if you are spending more than a couple of nights in town, well, it would be stupid not to eat there.
-You can expect them to be fully-booked every night of the week, except for Monday’s and Tuesday’s when the restaurant is closed.
-Make a reservation and relax at one of their beautifully carpentered tables with a bottle of one of their amazing wine selections, or don’t make a reservation, and allow the spontaneity to guide you through the conversation in line outside the restaurant and being seated and eating at the bar.
+Campione Roman Kitchen is f$&king good, and it would be stupid not to eat there.
+You can expect them to be fully booked every night of the week, except for Mondays and Tuesdays when the restaurant is closed.
+After making a reservation, relax at one of their beautifully carpentered tables with a bottle of one of their amazing wine selections, or take a slight risk, be spontaneous and show up without a reservation, and get lost in conversation in the line outside the restaurant before being seated at the bar.
 An equally good albeit very different Campione experience, in either case, your experience will be an experience that you will remember.
-Don’t forget to savor every bite, I learned the hard way to savor, because as far as I was concerned my first and last bites, may as well have been the same, and when I looked down at that untenanted plate in front of me after inhaling the Lamb Ragu, I really was all but prepared to implore the attention of attendant, and beg for more.
+Don’t forget to savor every bite, I learned the hard way to savor, because as far as I was concerned my first and last bites, may as well have been the same, and when I looked down at that untenanted plate in front of me after inhaling the Lamb Ragu, I was all but prepared to implore the attention of attendant, and beg for more.

-I left and strolled, with my hands in my pockets, the cold evening air as fresh as the herbs, leek, and slow cooked tomato garnishing my meal, tapping my toe at small rocks on the sidewalk on the short walk back to my hotel, and still feeling the way the linguine dissolved in my mouth.
-Campione Roman Restaurant a New York Times Top 50 restaurant of the U.S., in Livingston, Montana.
+I left and strolled, with my hands in my pockets, the cold evening air as fresh as the herbs, leek, and slow-cooked tomato garnishing my meal, tapping my toe at small rocks on the sidewalk on the short walk back to my hotel, and still feeling the way the linguine dissolved in my mouth.
+Campione Roman Restaurant, a New York Times Top 50 restaurant in the U.S., in Livingston, Montana.

 Back to blog